HaveAGitGat/Tdarr_Plugins/README.md

 There are two types of plugin:

     Community: Plugins uploaded to this repo that anyone can use and will appear in the 'Plugins' tab in Tdarr.
-    Local: Plugins only on your computer located 'Plugins/Local' within your Tdarr documents folder.
+    Local: Plugins only on your computer located in 'Plugins/Local' within your Tdarr documents folder.

 Steps for creating a community or local plugin.